 Epidemiology and transmission of hepatitis C virus infection

 Epidemiology, natural history, and diagnosis of hepatitis C in the HIV-infected patient

 Hepatitis C and transfusion: A 'lookback' primer

-Hepatitis C virus infection and renal transplantation
+Hepatitis C virus infection in kidney donors

 Hepatitis C virus infection in patients on maintenance dialysis

-Investigational therapies for hepatitis C virus infection
+Recurrence of hepatitis C virus infection following liver transplantation

-Management of the side effects of peginterferon and ribavirin being used for treatment of chronic hepatitis C virus infection
+Management of the side effects of peginterferon and ribavirin used for treatment of chronic hepatitis C virus infection